MoaazGaballah/blockly-games/Build.md

 ## Get the Dependencies

-Enter the Blockly Games directory you just created, and attempt to get and build the dependencies (Closure is the main one):
+Enter the Blockly Games directory you just created, and get/build the dependencies (Closure is the main one):

     cd blockly-games/